For kids living with disability, being creative can be a wonderful and fun way to support their personal development.

 Benefits include strengthening muscles in their hands and fingers when they colour-in or develop the planning skills needed to prepare a painting or drawing.

-Below, we have put together four of our favourite arts and crafts activities, to take the thinking out of coming up with ideas to keep your kids entertained these school holidays!
+Below, we have put together four of our favourite arts and crafts activities, to take the thinking out of coming up with ideas to keep your kids entertained at home.

 Enjoy… you can thank us later!